zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 whether you could just pick an arbitrary layer in a neural network and say "that one's the style", I'm pretty sure I would guess "no, that is too easy, that probably won't work".
-I don't know if it works with other networks (like can you accomplish "artistic style transfer" with any high-quality image recognition network?
-Or is this one special?)
+I don't know if it works with other networks.
+Can you accomplish "artistic style transfer" with any high-quality image recognition network?
+Or is this one special?

+If you want to know more about the exact mathematical details you should read the paper!
+I found it pretty readable. (though this depends if you consider partial derivatives readable or not :)).
+I've probably gotten something wrong in here because I'm still pretty new to neural networks but I think this is about right.
+Let me know if I've said something wrong!